 What is Bidirectional LSTM (BiLSTM)?

-A Bidirectional LSTM (BiLSTM) is a type of recurrent neural network (RNN) that captures context from both forward and backward directions in a sequence, unlike standard LSTMs that process data in one direction.
+A Bidirectional LSTM is a type of recurrent neural network (RNN) that captures context from both forward and backward directions in a sequence, unlike standard LSTMs that process data in one direction.
 BiLSTMs are highly effective in natural language processing (NLP) tasks, like sentiment analysis and machine translation, as they consider the entire context of input data.
 By combining past and future data, BiLSTMs improve model accuracy in tasks where context is essential for understanding sequential data.

-How Bidirectional LSTM (BiLSTM) Works
+How Bidirectional LSTM Works

-Bidirectional Long Short-Term Memory (BiLSTM) is an advanced type of recurrent neural network (RNN) designed to handle sequence-based data while capturing both past and future context in its learning.
+BiLSTM is an advanced type of recurrent neural network (RNN) designed to handle sequence-based data while capturing both past and future context in its learning.
 Unlike traditional LSTMs, which process data in a single direction (either forward or backward), BiLSTMs consist of two LSTMs that run in opposite directions.
 This dual-layered structure enables the network to capture dependencies from both directions, making it especially useful in tasks like speech recognition, language modeling, and other applications where context is crucial.

 Forward and Backward Passes